Pleural Effusion and Asbestos

 - Mechanical pleurodesis is the most invasive of the two, which involves fusing the linings of both lungs together to prevent additional buildup.

-Once the talc is in the patient’s chest, they lie down for several hours, allowing the chalk to distribute evenly.
-The talc is removed after it’s been distributed, allowing the affected pleural areas to seal up.
+Once the talc is in the patient’s chest, they lie down for several hours, allowing the chalk to be distributed evenly.
+The talc is removed after its distribution, allowing the affected pleural areas to seal up.

 Pleural Effusion Prognosis